edoigtrd/ubiquite/README.md

 ```
 I only tested SQLite but any url supported by [SQLModel](https://sqlmodel.tiangolo.com/) should work.

+# Architecture

+Ubiquité is composed of two main parts:
+- The backend: A FastAPI server that handles the LLM requests, search requests and database.
+- The frontend: A React app that handles the user interface.

+The database is a SQLite database managed by SQLModel.
+All the LLM requests are handled by LangChain.

+# Contributing

+Contributions are welcome!
+If you'd like to add features or improve the project, please fork the repo and submit a pull request.

 # Roadmap

 - [ ] Containerization with Docker
 - [ ] Source integration
 - [ ] Focus mode
+- [ ] Add a second widget
 - [ ] Image search
 - [ ] Discovery page
 - [ ] Better settings page